Arnob71/Arnob71/README.md

 # 💫 About Me:
-Currently working as a QA engineer.<br>Sharpening my skills with MERN stack.<br>Interested in AI/ML
+Currently working as an AI/ML engineer.<br>Also interested in full stack web development

 # 💻 Tech Stack: